AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/share.md

 ![Edit match keys.](/help/assets/collaborate/share/update-match-keys.png)

+For each audience, select whether you would like the members of that audience to be targeted or suppressed in the campaign.
+Suppressed audiences will specifically not be part of the activated audience.

 ### Set audience refresh frequency and interval

 Finally, set the desired frequency and date range for the audience refresh.
 The currently supported modes for audience refresh are **[!UICONTROL Once]** and **[!UICONTROL Daily]**.